 Dr Ignacia Arteaga

-I am a Research Fellow in Robinson College.
+I am also Research Fellow at Robinson College.

 You can read my CV here: